MicrosoftDocs/SupportArticles-docs/support/visualstudio/use-map-stl-functions-visual-cpp.md

 The `end()` function returns an iterator that points one past the end of a sequence.

-Find returns an iterator that chooses the first element whose sort key equals key.
+Find returns an iterator that chooses the first element whose sort key equals `key`.
 If no such element exists, the iterator equals `end()`.

-If the key doesn't already exist, insert will add it to the sequence and return `pair<iterator, true>`.
-If the key already exists, insert doesn't add it to the sequence and returns `pair <iterator, false>`.
+If the key doesn't already exist, `insert` will add it to the sequence and return `pair<iterator, true>`.
+If the key already exists, `insert` doesn't add it to the sequence and returns `pair <iterator, false>`.

 The following sample creates a map of ints to strings.
 In this case, the mapping is from digits to their string equivalents (1 -> One, 2 -> Two, and so on.).

 The program reads a number from the user, finds the word equivalent for each digit (using the map), and prints the number back as a series of words.
-For example, if the user enters *25463*, the program responds with: Two Five Four Six Three.
+For example, if the user enters *25463*, the program responds with: **Two Five Four Six Three**.

 ## Sample code